 Autonomous networks move beyond rule‑based automation with AI that understands operator intent, interprets network context, reasons over tradeoffs to make complex decisions, and learns over time to adapt dynamically with minimal human intervention.
 They draw on existing systems and data sources—such as telemetry, alarms, logs, KPIs, topology, inventory, and customer context—to deliver real‑time intelligence and assure outcomes across multi‑vendor, multi‑domain network infrastructures.

-AI models, including large telco models (LTMs) fine-tuned on telecommunications network and industry data, analyze the network to detect anomalies, predict issues, and understand dependencies between different components of the network and customer experience.
-Specialized AI agents—such as network planning, configuration, health, and optimization agents—analyze what is happening in the network, weigh trade-offs, and propose next-best actions aligned with operator policies and take action.
+AI models, including large telco models (LTMs) fine-tuned on telecommunications network and industry data, analyze the network to detect anomalies, predict issues, and understand dependencies among components of the network and the customer experience.
+Specialized AI agents—such as network planning, configuration, health, and optimization agents—continuously sense and analyze network activity, weigh trade-offs, propose next-best actions aligned with operator policies, and execute them.

 Before making any changes to the live network, AI agents test them in simulation environments and digital twins that mirror and predict real network behavior.
 After validation, AI agents implement changes by using network and business operations tools to update configurations, redirect traffic, start customer support workflows, or trigger automated repair processes.
-The system then keeps watching live performance data and, if it detects a problem, can automatically roll back the change or apply a new fix, forming a closed‑loop process where the network is continuously observed and adjusted.
+The system then continues to monitor live performance data and, if it detects a problem, can automatically roll back the change or apply a new fix, forming a closed‑loop process in which the network is continuously observed and adjusted.

 Autonomous networks transform telecommunications infrastructure across the entire network lifecycle.